 The best way to experience the invaluable education available at Wheaton is by being bold enough to ask hard questions and step beyond your comfort zone.
 Wheaton’s warm community and God-centered mission make it an excellent place to do just that, and if I were to sum up much of what I’ve learned at Wheaton, I would quote the Vicar of Baghdad Canon Andrew White, who, whenever he came to speak on campus, would always end his time by saying “Don’t take care, take risks.”

-Wondering about choosing a liberal arts education?
+Wondering about the value of choosing a liberal arts education?
 Click the button below to watch our video!